nikhilm21/Movie-Recommender/README.md

 # How to Install:
 Step 1: On the right side click on "clone or download" icon.<br>
 Step 2: Click on download ZIP <br>
-Step 3: Choose the directory and open the folders <br>
+Step 3: Choose the directory and extract it<br>
+Step 4: Open the folder <br>

 Follow the how to use tab for futher steps.